Snorkeling Kapalua Beach – Focus on the Right Rocky Point

 Snorkeling Kapalua Beach is very popular.
 This small crescent bay on the north shore has a gorgeous sandy beach.
 Parking fills up, so come early for a close spot.
 The beach is a short walk from the parking lot.

 Note: This page is a sample from our popular Maui Snorkeling Guide eBook available here.

 In the normal trade winds, you will find that this bay is fairly protected and you can snorkel when the winds are up in the afternoons.
-That said, north swells in the winter months can make this a dangerous snorkel spot.
+That said, north swells in the winter months can make snorkeling Kapalua dangerous.

 Kapalua is a nice sandy beach, though steep at times.
 Barefoot entry is easy, just keep your eyes open for the occasional rock in the sand.
 Walk to the end you intend to snorkel and enter there.
 Walk out until you can float and put on your fins.